 Related article: What are IoT sensors, and why are they a good investment?

-Centralized building automation reduces energy consumption and operating costs and improves systems operations and equipment lifecycles.
+Centralized building automation reduces energy consumption and operating costs, improves system operations, and extends equipment lifecycles.
 IoT sensors are a vital part of this since they enable remote temperature control.

 HVAC (heating, ventilation, and air conditioning) naturally connects to building automation but extends to all kinds of closed spaces.
 Factories, greenhouses, and the food industry commonly use remote temperature sensors for HVAC.

 Indoor farming is taking off these days.
-Container farming, greenhouse cultivation, and vertical farming are turning into recognized industries around the globe.
+Container farming, greenhouse cultivation, and vertical farming are becoming recognized industries around the globe.
 They all rely on temperature monitoring, and most of them utilize IoT temperature sensors.

 Server room optimization

-Keeping server rooms cool is vital to ensure the safe storage of data, keep energy consumption low, and limit environmental impact.
+Keeping server rooms cool is vital to ensuring the safe storage of data, keeping energy consumption low, and limiting environmental impact.
 Remote temperature sensors are used to make sure that server rooms always operate at maximum capacity.

 Examples of wireless temperature sensor industrial applications